 Anastasia Beverly Hills Pro Pencil

 This is a real makeup bag must-have.
 This pen comes in different shades and can be used practically all over the face.
 You can highlight the brow bone and the inner corners of your eyes.
-But you can actually use it to conceal.
+You can also use it as a concealer to shape eyebrows, just like an actual concealer!
 It’s super creamy and can be used to erase blemishes, spots, and red areas on the face.

 Nudestix Nudies Tinted Blur Stick

-This is a multi-purpose makeup stick you can use instead of a concealer, besides highlighter/bronzer, foundation, and even primer.
+This is a multi-purpose makeup stick you can use instead of a concealer.
 For our purposes, as long as you choose the right shade, it can work wonders on the skin and make you go (almost) completely makeup-free.
 You can use it to amplify the coverage of your foundation, spot conceal acne, blur out pores, and simply prime the face.

 If you need something for the under-eye area, find below the best concealer alternatives for the eye area.